It all used to be so simple. You had a song on the radio and an album in stores, you were famous. If you didn't, you weren't. No longer.

 I first heard "Caroline" about five months ago, and it was instantly and undeniably addictive.
 The DJBooth staff talked about how he could be perfect for Top Prospects, I thought he had a bright future, but I won't front, I didn't see any of this coming.

 Any of what?
-Whether you realize it or not, in just the six months since the video was first posted on YouTube, a bouncy anthem to the joys of feminine company from a previously unknown Portland rapper has been jockeying with the likes of Drake for chart supremacy.
+Whether you realize it or not, in just the six months since the video was first posted on YouTube, a bouncy anthem about the joys of feminine company from a previously unknown Portland rapper has been jockeying with the likes of Drake for chart supremacy.

 - "Caroline" is currently the number 12 song in the country overall and rising and impressively is charting on 16 separate Billboard charts, from Hot R&B/Hip-Hop Songs to the Spotify Viral 50.